Semiparametric Identification and Fisher Information: Supplemental Appendix

 \section{Supplemental Appendix}

 I will extensively use basic results from operator theory and Hilbert spaces in this Supplemental Material.
 See Carrasco, Florens and Renault (2007) for an excellent review of these results.
 This Appendix is organized as follows.
-Section \ref{DiscreteA} considers the case of discrete observations and other nonparametric regular cases.
-Section \ref{SVD} discusses the connection between the generalized information and the Singular Value Decomposition of the information operator.
 Section \ref{Linearwithout} establishes sufficient conditions for local irregular identification in models linear in nuisance parameters.
 Section \ref{Nuisance} characterizes identification of linear continuous functionals of nuisance parameters in semiparametric models.
 Section \ref{Nonlinear} establishes sufficient conditions for identification in general nonlinear models.
-Finally, Section \ref{MoreExamples} studies two more examples: an application to Willingness-to-Pay in contingent valuation studies and a random coefficient binary choice model.